edorado93/edorado93.github.io/_posts/2016-03-04-life-lessons.md

 It is only when the doctor tells us *"Enough, if you don't exercise now, you might be bedridden for life"* do we start to consider this thing called health seriously.

-If you can't get off the bed in the morning yourself, how will you work all day long?
+<i class="fas fa-exclamation"></i> If you can't get off the bed in the morning yourself, how will you work all day long?
+{: .notice--warning}

 Who will take care of you in your old age when things will get even worse?